 - The battery can generate oxyhydrogen gas, which is highly explosive.
-A spark can be formed if a jump lead is connected incorrectly, and this can be enough for the battery to explode. - The battery contains sulphuric acid, which can cause serious burns. - If sulphuric acid comes into contact with eyes, skin or clothing, flush with large quantities of water.
-If acid splashes into the eyes - seek medical attention immediately.
+A spark can be formed if a jump lead is connected incorrectly, and this can be enough for the battery to explode. - The battery contains sulphuric acid. which can cause serious burns. - If sulphuric acid comes into contact with eyes, skin or clothing, flush with large quantities of water.
+If acid splashes into the eves - seek medical attention immediately.

 When charging the starter battery or the support battery (p.
-374), only use a modern battery charger with controlled charging voltage.
+373), only use a modern battery charger with controlled charging voltage.
 Fast charging function must not be used since it may damage the battery.

-If the following instruction is not observed then the energy saving function for infotainment may be temporarily disengaged, and/or the message in the information display about the main battery's state of charge may be temporarily inapplicable, following the connection of an external battery or battery charger:
+If the following instruction is not observed then the energy saving function for infotainment system may be temporarily disengaged, and/or the message in the combined instrument panel's information display about the starter battery's state of charge may be temporarily inapplicable. following the connection of an external starter battery or battery charger:

-The negative battery terminal on the car's starter battery must never be used for connecting an external battery or battery charger - only the car chassis may be used as the grounding point.
+The negative battery terminal on the car's starter battery must never be used for connecting an external starter battery or battery charger - only the car chassis may be used as the arounding point.

 See Jump starting with battery (p.
-266) for a description of how the cable clamps must be attached.
+264) for a description of how the cable clamps must be attached.